Things to Do on the 4th of July That Are Easy, Cheap or Free

 Start the day by playing patriotic music on the Fourth of July.
-Nothing says Independence Day like the Boston Pops, in fact I can't imagine a 4th of July without this patriotic medley of songs from Americas leading band.
-If you start the day with the Boston Pops and their patriotic medley of songs, you will feel a more genuine sense of patriotic pride.
+Nothing screams Independence Day like the Boston Pops.
+If you’ll start the day with the Boston Pops patriotic medley of songs, you’ll feel a more genuine sense of patriotic pride.
 Just try it.

 Bake a Patriotic Cake

-Baking a red, white and blue cake was my daughter Branddy's patriotic idea.
+Baking a red, white and blue cake was my daughter Branddy’s patriotic idea.
 She baked a 9 by 13 cake and simply covered it with whipped cream.
 She then arranged blueberries and strawberries to create her patriotic themed cake.
-You should have seen the kids eyes when the saw it for the first time, needless to say there was nothing left at the end of the day.
+You should have seen the kids eyes when the saw it for the first time.

 Back Yard Barbecuing

-Barbecuing is where I rule.
-I am the master of the grill and with eight kiddos I learned early that the best way to please them all (five girls and three boys), I have to cook both hot dogs and hamburgers for the boys, chicken for the girls and plenty of grilled seasonal veggies like corn on the cob, jalapeno poppers, squash and smoked baked potatoes.
-At last I hear peace and quite while all the children eat.
+Barbecuing is my domain.
+I learned early on, the best way to please my family is with hot dogs and hamburgers for the boys, chicken for the girls and plenty of grilled seasonal veggies like corn on the cob, jalapeno poppers, squash and smoked baked potatoes.
+At last I know I’ll hear peace and quite while the children eat.

 Watching a Fourth of July Parade

-In Abilene we have been very fortunate to have several neighborhood parades through out the years.
-The one I remember the most is the Amarillo Street Parade.
-A few years back I was honored to participate in their parade, usually the Fernandez's are parade watchers.
-In the past, there have been parades on Jeannette Street, Button Willow Parkway and Mesquite Forrest that I can remember.
-As recent as last year the Meadow Drive and the Lytle Shores homeowners hosted their own neighborhood parades.
-No word on any as of yet (6/20), but there's still time.
-If you can't find one, organize your own neighborhood parade.
+In Abilene we are very fortunate to have several neighborhood parades.
+The ones I remember are the Amarillo Street Parade, Jeannette Street, Button Willow Parkway and Mesquite Forrest neighborhood parades.
+Recently the Meadow Drive and the Lytle Shores homeowners hosted their own neighborhood parades.
+If you can’t find one to participate in or watch, organize your own neighborhood parade.
+Then let us know!